liyanafzl/TasksFantacode/README.md

 # TasksFantacode

-This is a repository dedicated solely to publish the tasks completed each week at FantaCode LLP Solutions.
+This is a repository dedicated solely to publish the tasks completed each week at FantaCode LLP Solutions during the internship program from 4th November 2017 to 4th May 2018.

 ### Task 1